Breastfeeding: Infections

 Breast milk contains several anti-infective factors such as bile salt stimulated lipase (protecting against amoebic infections) and lactoferrin (which binds to iron and inhibits the growth of intestinal bacteria).

 Exclusive breastfeeding until six months of age helps to protect an infant from gastrointestinal infections in both developing and industrialized countries.
 The risk of death due to diarrhea and other infections increases when babies are either partially breastfed or not breastfed at all.
 Infants who are exclusively breastfed for the first six months are less likely to die of gastrointestinal infections than infants who switched from exclusive to partial breastfeeding at three to four months.

 During breastfeeding, approximately 0.25–0.5 grams per day of secretory IgA antibodies pass to the baby via milk.
 This is one of the important features of colostrum.
 The main target for these antibodies are probably microorganisms in the baby's intestine.
 The rest of the body displays some uptake of IgA, but this amount is relatively small.

-Maternal vaccinations while breastfeeding is safe for almost all vaccines.
-Additionally, the mother's immunity obtained by vaccination against tetanus, diphtheria, whooping cough and influenza can protect the baby from these diseases, and breastfeeding can reduce fever rate after infant immunization.
+Maternal vaccinations while breastfeeding are safe for almost all vaccines.
+Additionally, the mother's immunity obtained by vaccination against tetanus, diphtheria, whooping cough, and influenza can protect the baby from these diseases, and breastfeeding can reduce the fever rate after infant immunization.
 However, smallpox and yellow fever vaccines increase the risk of infants developing vaccinia and encephalitis.